ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Methodology

 \subsubsection{Discriminators}

 To distinguish between synthetic and real images, a PatchGAN is used for the image discriminator $D_I$ \cite{zhu2017unpaired,isola2017image}.
 For the list discriminator $D_L$, two conditions are required: (1)~Relations between elements have to be captured.
 (2)~The ordering of list elements must have no effect.
-The first condition allows the approach to have feedback on inter-object relations.
+The first condition provides feedback on inter-object relations.
 The latter is important, as a list describes the same scene irrespective of the order of its elements.
-To satisfy both conditions, a discriminator is introduced that incorporates an attention module \cite{vaswani2017attention}.
-The discriminator treats each object as a point in a point cloud.
-The described transformer architecture is a simplified version of the Point Transformer architecture by Zhao \textit{et al.} \cite{zhao2021point}\ifAIAI\else~and described in the Supplementary Information\fi.
+The list discriminator satisfies both conditions by combining attention modules \cite{vaswani2017attention} with a final global average pooling layer.
+Each list element is treated as a token without positional encoding.
+The complete list discriminator architecture is a simplified version of the Point Transformer architecture by Zhao \textit{et al.} \cite{zhao2021point} and described in the Supplementary Information.